-Why did Biglerville hold the ball for a quarter?
+Why did Biglerville hold the ball for a whole quarter?

 As the third quarter clock ticked down Tuesday night, Biglerville head coach Steve Elsier could hear chants of "defense" coming from the Canner faithful.

 The Canners were clinging to a four-point lead against Big Spring at home, with a win likely giving them a District 3 Class 4A playoff spot.
 But Biglerville wasn't playing defense.

 In fact, the Canners weren't doing much of anything.

 Trying to protect its lead and with Big Spring in foul trouble, Biglerville decided to hold the ball for the entirety of the third quarter.
 According to Elsier, Big Spring's defense never left its zone as senior Conner Griest stood with the ball for nearly eight minutes before the Canners ran one unsuccessful play in the final seconds.